jcgerhard/cflib/README.md

 ## Overview

+CFLib is a lightweight JavaScript library exclusively tailored for Hybrid Cloudflow environments that:

-A JavaScript library designed to work with Cloudflow, providing utilities for handling separations, metadata, and more.
+- Provides comprehensive utilities for managing separations, metadata, and advanced Cloudflow operations
+- Extends the standard Cloudflow API with useful abstractions and convenience functions
+- Maintains a minimal footprint to integrate seamlessly with your existing code
+- Features a modular architecture that supports customization and extension
+- Remains consistently compatible with the latest Cloudflow releases through regular maintenance
+- Simplifies complex scripting while maintaining full access to underlying platform capabilities

+## Getting Started

-## Installation
+### Installation

-- Get the latest release directly from this repo's [releases page](https://github.com/jcgerhard/cflib/releases).
+Get the latest release from the [GitHub releases page](https://github.com/jcgerhard/cflib/releases).

-## Quick Start

-- Place the `cflib.js`  file in a folder of your choice (`PP_FILE_STORE` is recommended).
-- Add the file's Cloudflow URL to your script nodes using the `Include Scripts` parameter.

-## Documentation
+### Documentation

-Visit the official [documentation](https://jangerhard.gitbook.io/cflib/) on GitBook.
+Comprehensive documentation is available at [cflib documentation](https://jcgerhard.github.io/cflib/), including:

+- Detailed installation instructions
+- API reference
+- Usage examples

+For quick integration, refer to the [installation guide](https://jcgerhard.github.io/cflib/installation.html).

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Support

-For support or questions, please open an issue in the repository.
+For support or questions, please [open an issue](https://github.com/jcgerhard/cflib/issues) in the repository.